-2. “Substantial development” is any “development” of which the total cost or fair market value exceeds five thousand dollars ($5,000), or any development that materially interferes with the normal public use of the water or shorelines of the state.
+2. “Substantial development” is any “development” of which the total cost or fair market value exceeds the threshold established by state statute (RCW 90.58.030(3), or any development that materially interferes with the normal public use of the water or shorelines of the state.
 Under the Shoreline Management Act, some types of development are exempt from the requirement to apply for and receive a Substantial Development Permit before beginning work.1 These exemptions are listed in Chapter 2 Scope, Jurisdictions, Exemptions.
 A project that is exempt from Substantial Development Permit requirements must still comply with all applicable regulations in this Master Program, and may be required to obtain a Letter of Exemption.